 Accomplishment examples:

-• Got mom to eat a healthy breakfast even though she refused twice and it took 45 minutes.
+- Got mom to eat a healthy breakfast despite her refusal twice; it took 45 minutes.

-• Stayed calm and cleaned up the mess after spouse accidentally dumped a full mug of coffee all over the sofa and carpet.
+- Remained calm and cleaned up the mess after my spouse accidentally spilled a full mug of coffee on the sofa and carpet.

 No matter how trivial these accomplishments might sound to a non-caregiver, you know exactly how much energy and effort it took to get them done.

-They truly are victories and deserve recognition and appreciation.
+They genuinely are victories and deserve recognition and appreciation.

 Keeping a success journal costs nothing and takes only a few minutes – why not give it a try?